minprog/uva-prog-ai/20 Problem sets/20 Simple Java/10 Karel.md

 This problem has a nice decomposition structure along with some interesting algorithmic issues.
-As you think about how you will solve the problem, you should make sure that your solution works with checkerboards that are different in size from the standard 8 x 8 checkerboard shown in the example.
-Odd-sized checkerboards are tricky, and you should make sure that your program generates the following pattern in a 5 x 3 world:
+As you think about how you will solve the problem, you should make sure that your solution works with checkerboards that are different in size from the standard 8×8 checkerboard shown in the example.
+Odd-sized checkerboards are tricky, and you should make sure that your program generates the following pattern in a 5×3 world:

 ![](figure5.png)